Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

 Limiting Belief: Becoming a millionaire is wrong; this means I’m greedy.

-New Abundant Thought: Becoming a millionaire takes diligence and discipline and is a respected path.
+New Abundant Thought: Becoming a millionaire takes diligence and discipline and is respected.
 I will share my wealth along the way.

 Actionable Step: Take out a piece of paper, or you can do this in your journal.
 Draw a line down the center.
-Title the left-hand column — limiting beliefs.
-Title the right-hand side — newly expanded belief.
-Make a list of all limiting beliefs on the left-hand side and replace it with a positive thought.
+Title the left-hand column limiting beliefs.
+Title the right-hand side newly expanded beliefs.
+Make a list of all limiting beliefs on the left-hand side and replace them with a positive thought.

 mobile-phone-coffee-on-marble-table-flat-layout

 Do you spend emotionally?
-If you do, then this tip will be invaluable to you and has done wonders for me.
+If so, this tip will be invaluable to you.
+It has done wonders for me.

 You have been reflecting on yourself, looking at your habits and spending triggers; now it’s time to create rules for yourself.

-To change your world on the outside, you have to start from the inside.
+You have to start from the inside to change your world on the outside.
 Your impulses need structure.
 You might be thinking — what?
 In other words, you have to find a healthy parent voice within yourself.
 These replacement habits act as a boundary and the voice of tough love.

 Examples of Rules and Guidelines You Can Create For Yourself: